murrayl9797/reviews-api/README.md

 ## Performance Metrics

-Here are a couple of screenshots detailing the performance of the API as I used Loader.io to stress test with varying amounts of throughput.
+Here are a couple of screenshots detailing the performance of the API when stress tested with Loader.io.
+A variety of tests were run with different amounts of throughput on different versions of the API.

 ![Image of example loaderio test](./sdcTestScreenshots/round3(yesPools-yesRedis)/redis850cpsRange1000.png)